Who Is Vera Wang?

-Fashion designer Vera Ellen Wang was born on June 27, 1949, in New York City, New York.
-The daughter of affluent Chinese immigrants, Wang enjoyed a pampered childhood growing up on Manhattan's Upper East Side.
+Vera Ellen Wang was born on June 27, 1949, in New York City, New York.
+The daughter of affluent Chinese immigrants, Wang enjoyed a privileged childhood growing up on Manhattan's Upper East Side.
 She attended the elite Chapin School and the School of American Ballet, before enrolling at Sarah Lawrence College.
-During her sophomore year, Wang briefly studied abroad at the Sorbonne in Paris, but returned to the United States to complete her degree in art history.
+During her sophomore year, Wang briefly studied abroad at the Sorbonne in Paris but returned to the United States to complete her degree in art history.

 Foray into Fashion Design